ep390/ep390/ep-390-web/app/tutorials/page.md

 Before starting this tutorial, make sure you have:

 - Node.js installed (version 18 or higher)
-- A code editor (VS Code recommended)
+- A code editor (VS Code is a good option)
 - Basic knowledge of JavaScript/TypeScript

 ## Getting Started